Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Prediction methods

 \paragraph{Convolutional neural network} To produce a forecast map for the U.S., we adapted a U-Net architecture \citep{Ronneberger2015UNetCN}, which has an encoder-decoder structure with convolutional layer blocks.
 The U-Net maps a stack of images to an output image; in our context, we treat each spatial map of a climate variable or forecast as an image.
-Thus, the input to our U-Net is \new{can be represented as a tensor composed from matrices:} $\bX_t = [\bU^{(1)}_t, ..., \bU^{(K)}_t, \bV^{(1)}_t, ..., \bV^{(P)}_t, \bZ^{(1)}, \bZ^{(2)}]$.
+Thus, the input to our U-Net is can be represented as a tensor composed of matrices: $\bX_t = [\bU^{(1)}_t, ..., \bU^{(K)}_t, \bV^{(1)}_t, ..., \bV^{(P)}_t, \bZ^{(1)}, \bZ^{(2)}]$.

-\new{Note that here we use capital letters because the input to our U-Net consists 2-D spatial maps, which are represented as matrices instead of vectors.} The model output is a spatial map of the predicted \new{target}. \new{This process is illustrated in \Cref{fig:models_fig}(c).}
+Note that here, we use capital letters because the input to our U-Net consists of 2-D spatial maps, which are represented as matrices instead of vectors.
+The model output is a spatial map of the predicted target.
+This process is illustrated in \Cref{fig:models_fig}(c).

 For the U-Net, we modify an available PyTorch implementation \citep{Yakubovskiy:2019}.
-We use 10-fold CV over our training data and grid search to select parameters such as learning rate, weight decay, batch size, and number of epochs.
+The training set consists of $249$ samples (images), which may be considered relatively limited for CNN training.
+To address this concern, we conduct bootstrapping experiments for the U-Net architecture, offering detailed insights into the impact of sample size on model performance.
+Further details are presented in Appendix \ref{sec:unet_bootstrap}.
+We use a 10-fold CV over our training data and grid search to select parameters such as learning rate, weight decay, batch size, and number of epochs.
 The Adam optimizer \citep{kingma2014adam} is used in all experiments.
-After selecting hyperparameters, we train the U-Net model with those parameters on the full training dataset. \new{The validation set is used to perform feature importance analysis.} For regression, we train using squared error loss.
+After selecting hyperparameters, we train the U-Net model with those parameters on the full training dataset.
+The validation set is used to perform feature importance analysis.
+For regression, we train using squared error loss.
 In the context of quantile regression, we initialize the weights with those learned on squared error loss and then train on the quantile loss \cref{QRloss}.

 \paragraph{Nonlinear model stacking} Model stacking can improve model performance by combining the outputs of several models (usually called base models) \citep{pavlyshenko2018using}.
-In our case, linear regression, random forests, and the U-Net are substantially different in terms of architecture and computation, and we observe that they produce qualitatively different forecasts.
-We stack a linear model, random forest, and U-Net using a nonparametric approach:
+In our case, linear regression, random forests, and the U-Net are substantially different in architecture and computation, and we observe that they produce qualitatively different forecasts.
+We stack the linear model, random forest, and U-Net forecasts using a nonparametric approach: